dekoza/mtgpl/ORI.rst

 :mtgtip:`Archangel of Tithes<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/1/a/1af50bf1-c51e-4592-86bf-4197ec85a45d.jpg?1562009225|https://scryfall.com/card/ori/4/archangel-of-tithes?utm_source=api>`
    Flying

-   As long as Archangel of Tithes is untapped, creatures can't attack you or a planeswalker you control unless their controller pays |mana_1| for each of those creatures.
+   As long as Archangel of Tithes is untapped, creatures can't attack you or planeswalkers you control unless their controller pays |mana_1| for each of those creatures.

    As long as Archangel of Tithes is attacking, creatures can't block unless their controller pays |mana_1| for each of those creatures.